• Skip to main content

 Side view of sun dried tomato pesto in small open jar with spoon, with sun dried tomatoes in small dish and green cloth in background.

-This tangy, delicious easy sun dried tomato pesto comes together in seconds and can be stirred into pasta, stews, casseroles, added to sandwiches or enjoyed as a dip.
+This sun-dried tomato pesto is a deliciously tangy sauce that's versatile and comes together in seconds.
+It can be stirred into pasta, stews, casseroles, added to sandwiches or enjoyed as a dip.

 Top down view of sun dried tomato pesto sauce in round dish on top of dark surface with basil leaves, spoon, open jar and sun dried tomatoes in small dish.